allanino/rnn-music-of-the-day/about.md

 Let me give you some more details.

-To train the network I started to look for ASCII notations for music and I found the [abc notation](http://abcnotation.com/).
+To train the network I started to look for ASCII notations for music and I found the [ABC notation](http://abcnotation.com/).
 It's a format much more suitable for training the network than common MIDI representations, where each track is too far apart for the network to correlate them.
 Another nice thing is that it supports chords and the chords are also contiguous to the melody in the same bar.
 On the other hand, it's used